 I am a member of the Royal Society of Edinburgh Young Academy of Scotland, and a board member of the Association for the Study of Food & Society.
 As well as being a Visiting Research Fellow in STIS, I am a Visiting Research Fellow in the Food Values Research Group, University of Adelaide, and Adjunct Senior Research Fellow in the School of Health Sciences, Flinders University, South Australia.

 My research explores contemporary food culture, focusing on nutrition and dietary advice.
 I am especially interested in popular nutrition discourses, and the relationship between dietary discourse, practice, and identity.
-My current Wellcome Trust project is investigating the history of the negative stereotype of the Scottish diet, which is often associated with unhealthy, deep-fried foods such as the notorious deep-fried Mars Bar.
+My ongoing Wellcome Trust project is investigating the history of the negative stereotype of the Scottish diet, which is often associated with unhealthy, deep-fried foods such as the notorious deep-fried Mars Bar.
 Previously, my PhD examined the low-carbohydrate diet trend of the 1990s and 2000s.
 I am currently developing new research on contemporary vegetarianism.